-It is useful for to be able to download large or huge multiples of files in a few seconds to our server (which is in Gloucester, UK, and has a big thick 100MBPS datapipe feeding it), so that we can extract the files and grab the individual bits we need, or send them to our colleagues.
+It is useful for to be able to download large or huge multiples of files in a few seconds to our server (which has a big thick 100MBPS datapipe feeding it), so that we can extract the files and grab the individual bits we need, or send them to our colleagues.

 The description below will allow you to download a WeTransfer zip file direct to your server, using a terminal window, such as PuTTy, or whatever your command line tool of choice may be.

 How to Download WeTransfer Files to your Server

 So, you’ve been sent a WeTransfer link from a colleague or supplier with all the files you need.
 Click this link to visit WeTransfer.

 You need the direct download link, which also has a few bits and bobs in it to tell AWS (WeTransfer uses AWS) which file you need to download and that you are allowed to do so.

 These instructions presuppose you are using the Chrome browser.
 Other browsers are available, but may require different process.